Arithmetic of the moduli of semistable elliptic surfaces: Introduction

 \section{Introduction}

-The study of \textit{fibrations} lies at the heart of the Enriques-Kodaira classification of compact complex surfaces as well as the Mumford-Bombieri classification of algebraic surfaces in positive characteristics.
-The Kodaira dimension $\kappa \in \{ -\infty, 0, 1, 2\}$ plays a crucial role in both classifications.
-In this regard, every elliptic surfaces have $\kappa \le 1$ and the main classification result for surfaces states that every algebraic surface with $\kappa = 1$ is \textit{elliptic}.

-We call an algebraic surface $X$ to be an \textit{elliptic surface}, if it admits an elliptic fibration $f : X \to C$ which is a flat and proper morphism $f$ from a nonsingular surface $X$ to $C$ where $C$ is a nonsingular curve, such that a generic fiber is a smooth curve of genus one.
-While this is the most general setup, it is natural to work with the case when the base curve is the projective line $\Pb^{1}$ and there exists a distinguished section $S: \Pb^1 \hookrightarrow X$ coming from the identity points on each of the elliptic fibers.
+An algebraic surface $X$ is an \textit{elliptic fibration}, if it admits a proper flat morphism $f : X \to \Pb^1$ such that a general fiber is a smooth curve of genus one. $X$ is called an \emph{elliptic surface} in other literatures.
+It is natural to work with the case when there exists a distinguished section $s: \Pb^1 \hookrightarrow X$ coming from the identity points on each of the elliptic fibers.
+We restrict our attention to \emph{semistable} elliptic fibrations where all fibers are nodal.

-All possible types of singular fibers of elliptic surfaces have been classified by the classical work of \cite{Kodaira, Neron}.
-Recall that the singular fiber $I_1$ (also known as the \emph{fishtail} fiber) is an irreducible rational curve with one unique node.
-The $I_k$--fiber (also known as the \emph{necklace} fiber) is a nodal $k$--cycle of $\Pb^1$'s of self--intersection $-2$.
-One could restrict the class of elliptic fibrations to only have at worst nodal singular fibers such that the image of distinguished section $S$ does not meet any of the nodal singular points and this in turn makes the elliptic fibration to be \emph{semistable} meaning the only possible types of fibers are smooth elliptic curves, fishtails, or necklaces.

-What we have just described is a nonsingular semistable elliptic surface $X$ which has a relatively minimal, semistable elliptic fibration $f : X \to \Pb^1$ that comes with a distinguished section $S: \Pb^1 \hookrightarrow X$.
-Note that semistable elliptic fibrations are also known as \textit{elliptic Lefschetz fibrations} in differential geometry.
-The \textit{smooth Lefschetz fibrations} over $S^2$ is a differentiable surjection $f: M \to S^2$ of a closed oriented smooth 4-manifold $M$ with finitely many critical points of the form $f(z_1,z_2)= z_1^2 + z_2^2$.
-The structure of Lefschetz fibrations is essential in symplectic geometry as it allows the topological characterization of symplectic manifolds by the work of \cite{Donaldson, Gompf}.
-Amazingly, the classification of elliptic Lefschetz fibrations by Moishezon and Livn\'{e} \cite{Moishezon} implies algebracity in all cases meaning every smooth elliptic Lefschetz fibration is indeed a nonsingular semistable elliptic surface over $\Pb^{1}$.
-We refer the interested readers to \cite{GS, FM} for more on the Lefschetz fibrations and the smooth 4-manifolds.

-To review a few other aspects of elliptic surfaces, we recall that the general elliptic fibers of any semistable elliptic surface are all Calabi-Yau curves.
-Therefore one could consider this family of elliptic curves as a \textit{Calabi-Yau fibration}.
-In fact, these are the only kinds of Calabi-Yau fibrations over $\Pb^1$ as there are no other Calabi-Yau curves other than elliptic curves.
-Also from arithemetic geometry perspective, this can be interpreted as a relative curve over a Dedekind scheme which is the central object in the theory of arithmetic surfaces.
-Thus, any nonsingular semistable elliptic surface can be characterized as a family of elliptic curves with squarefree conductor $\Nc$.